implydata/learn-druid/README.md

 # Learn Druid

-The "Learn Druid" repository contains all manner of resources to help you learn and apply Apache Druid.
+The "Learn Druid" repository contains many resources to help you learn and apply Apache Druid.

 It contains: